VOLCANIC

 Unnamed cone downslope of Dungeon Geyser

 The bridge over the river provides a good look at the Terra Cotta Geysers a little bit farther downstream.
 They are encompassing at least six different geysers, named consecutively from Terra Cotta "A" to "F".
 Here, we have taken over the letter designations and names as set by geyser expert Mike Keller (GOSA Transactions XI, 2010).
 Most often of all, as to be seen on the first picture, Terra Cotta Geyser A is active at intervals of approximately 2 hours.
-It is known to erupt sometimes together with Terra Cotta E, to be seen on the far lefthand side on the pictures.
+It is known to erupt often together with Terra Cotta E, to be seen on the far lefthand side on the pictures.
 Just in front of "E" the small cone with two openings of Terra Cotta F is located.
 Like "E" it may join in eruptions of "A" or may play independently.
 Keller identified 7 further vents (designated as Terra Cotta "G" to "M") of Terra Cotta Geyser A, which are encircling the main vent within the margins of its crater and may erupt together with "A".

 Terra Cotta Geysers Yellowstone